Types of LSDs explained

 1.5-Way: A more versatile type is the 1.5-way unit.
 This LSD starts with 25% lockup on coast, and any amount of lockup on drive, up to 75%.
 My 1.5-way units are 40% on drive for 2-clutch units, and 75% on drive for 4-clutch units.
 The 1.5-way gives strong lockup on acceleration and and backs off on coast.
 Track vehicles benefit from stronger lockup, enabling more aggressive cornering and strong exit speed.
 The reduced lockup on coast preserves the vehicle's sharp turn-in characteristics.
 Cornering before the apex is not affected, but cornering exit speeds are improved as the vehicle will be more likely to hold traction.
 This is a very good choice for most vehicles.

 1-Way: 1-way units are typically offered for FWD applications, but are used in certain RWD applications where the sharpest possible turn-in is desired, and no lockup on coast is needed.
-They have very little lockup on coast (only what is provided by the preload, which should be very little).
+They have very little lockup on coast (only what is provided by the preload, which should be very little, and almost none at all on an OS Giken Superlock).
 Tight tracks and hillclimbs are possibilities for a 1-way LSD, though the choice to go 1-way would be made only by an experienced driver.
 The absence of lockup on coast can make the vehicle less stable at high speeds.
-Adding some pre-load to a 1-way can increase stability at the expense of some noise and harshness.
+Adding high pre-load to a 1-way can increase stability at the expense of some noise and harshness.
+Most drivers should go with 1.5-way.

 There are offerings of modified LSDs online, typically from the US, which are not heat treated.
 They also have no floating center.
 The ramps in these units will degrade over time and then the thrust plates will then be a throw-away item (and not available as a spare part).
-Often I find that these units are noisy, have excessive play, and do not have the specified lockup.
-My thrust plates are heat treated to 1300F and case hardened to ensure longevity.
+Often we find that these units are noisy, have excessive play, and do not have the specified lockup.
+Our thrust plates are heat treated to 1300F and case hardened to ensure longevity.
 The Rockwell hardness is similar to the original ramps +/- 5 HRC.
-My thrust plates will not degrade over time.
-My LSDs are quiet and have no free-play.
-My LSDs will survive regular track days and races.
-I cannot say the same for other units.
+Our thrust plates will not degrade over time.
+Our LSDs are quiet and have no free-play.
+Our LSDs will survive regular track days and races.
+We cannot say the same for other units.

 Molybdenum: OEM BMW limited slip differentials are typically a moly coated type clutch or friction plate.
 These offer strong lockup with a low clutch count.
 Good results are obtained with 2 to 4 clutches.
 Moly friction plates are a good performer and are suitable for road and race.
 These plates will leave a lot of coating material in the oil, especially when new, but it is not considered harmful to other components so long as differential oil servicing occurs.
 Most OEM units feature oil grooves on the friction plate only, and some (210mm from E36 M3 3.2L) have no groves at all.